amehra844/Aish-Mehra/README.md

 ### What I can do for you

 If anyone is ever in the San Francisco Bay Area, I have great restaurant recomendations!
+You can also come to me if you want to project future trends using Python (not the snake)!

 ### Contact